Exercise for Perimenopause & Menopause: What Actually Works (and What Doesn’t)

 Progesterone is basically your body’s natural sleeping pill.
 When it drops, your sleep gets worse.
 Bad sleep means worse recovery, more cortisol (stress hormone), and high-intensity exercise starts to make things worse instead of better.

 That’s what I experienced.
-Spin classes that used to energise me would leave me wrecked, with recovery taking days instead of hours.
+Longer and faster paced running that used to energise me would leave me wrecked, with recovery taking days instead of hours.
 Harvard Health Publishing explains it: long high-intensity work during perimenopause cranks up your cortisol and adrenaline, which trashes your sleep, which tanks your recovery, which means you feel worse.
 It’s not that you’re getting weaker.
 Your hormonal situation changed and your training didn’t adapt to it.

 Metabolic Changes